MID-IST-FALL-2018/yo-broadcast-system/README.md

 ### Running the code

-You can run the code of the skeleton by simply using `javac` and `java` commands.
+You can run the code of the skeleton by simply using the commands `javac` and `java`.

 ```bash
 $ javac Yo.java